yasifipo/yasifipo/README.md

 *  category: optional
 *  static: mandatory, name of folder that can contains files like images
 *  content (not part of yaml): will be displayed in chapter page
 *  redirect (str or tab) : urls redirected to url by 301 redirection

 ## any prez file
 *  slug: mandatory, url part of the current presentation
 *  title: mandatory, title of presentation
-*  draft: optionnal, will not be taken into account if set to True
+*  draft: optional, will not be taken into account if set to True
 *  cucumber: optional, will not display cucumber if set to False, never displayed for single prez
 *  ref: optional (except if category is set), used to identify prez regarding language (same prez in 2 different languages must have same _ref_ field)
 *  category: optional